Applied research project

 Everyday prevention

-The focus is on prevention and early support, not on crisis response.
+The focus is prevention and early support.

 07